-Through Him, we can receive gifts of the Spirit for our benefit and for the benefit of those we love and serve.3 He is the Comforter (John 14:26).
-As the soothing voice of a loving parent can quiet a crying child, the whisperings of the Spirit can calm our fears, hush the nagging worries of our life, and comfort us when we grieve.
-The Holy Ghost can fill us “with hope and perfect love” and “teach [us] the peaceable things of the kingdom.”6
+Through Him, we can receive gifts of the Spirit for our benefit and for the benefit of those we love and serve.3 He is the Comforter.4 As the soothing voice of a loving parent can quiet a crying child, the whisperings of the Spirit can calm our fears, hush the nagging worries of our life, and comfort us when we grieve.
+The Holy Ghost can fill us “with hope and perfect love”5 and “teach [us] the peaceable things of the kingdom.”6

 All honest seekers of the truth can feel the influence of the Holy Ghost, leading them to Jesus Christ and His gospel.
 However, the fulness of the blessings given through the Holy Ghost are available only to those who receive the gift of the Holy Ghost and remain worthy.